Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Proofs

-which is an H-integrable function according to \fref{ass:m1}\fref{cond:v_ddom}.
-It follows that (for sufficiently large $n$)

-By the SLLN, the arithmetic mean converges to the finite expected value $\expec{M_w(X)} = \int M_w(x) H(dx)$.
-It follows that the product on the right-hand side of (\ref{eq:cond_E_summand2}) converges to zero wp1.
-In summary, we have verified all five conditions (A)-(E) of \citet[Theorem 11.16]{kosorok2008introduction} and hence can conclude that $\nproc{1*}$ converges to a tight centered Gaussian process with auto-covariance function $\tilde{K}(s,t)$.
+By \fref{ass:m2}\fref{cond:w_unif_slln}, it follows that $R_n \to 0$ wp1.
+Hence, the product on the right-hand side of (\ref{eq:cond_E_summand2}) converges to zero wp1.
+In summary, we have verified all five conditions (A)-(E) of \citet[Theorem 11.16]{kosorok2008introduction} and thus can conclude that $\nproc{1*}$ converges to a tight centered Gaussian process with auto-covariance function $\tilde{K}(s,t)$.
 By \citet[Lemma 7.12]{kosorok2008introduction}, it follows that $\nproc{1*}$ is asymptotically tight.

 Next, we investigate $\nproc{2*}$.
 In particular, we will find an asymptotically equivalent representation.
 Using a Taylor expansion and \fref{ass:e2}\fref{cond:mle_lin_boot}, we have